bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 citation renumbering, etc.
 TODO: If for submission, move figures and table to after references.
 TODO: Resize figures that are too large.
-TODO: Move Author Contributions to after the references TODO??
+TODO: Move Author Contributions to after the references
 TODO: Add page breaks as appropriate.
 TODO: Bold Figure N, Table N in captions
 TODO: Table caption (or just footnotes?) to below tables.